w-van-den-Bergh/project-managaement-portfolio/README.md

 **[Link](./pm-portfolio-examples/pm-ASSB-isostatic-press-run.md)**

-### Writing papers for peer review publication
+### Development of novel synthesis for cathode active materials
-**Summary:** A general overview of previous collaborative writing projects.
-Collaborative writing is an interative process that requires controlled coordination between authors and stakeholders.
+**Summary:** An overview of the work done at KIT from a project management perspective.
+Work focused on scientific output in the form of patents and scientific publications in a non-degree attaining capacity (Post-Doc)

 **[Link](./pm-portfolio-examples/pm-of-paper-writing.md)**